hiibolt/KnowledgeBase/pages/Project 4.md

   $$P_0=4000$$
   We must decide if $$P_0$$ if within (0, m), (m, M), or (M, \infty). (based on problem #2, fish will die, survive, die)

   Because this initial value is lower than $$m$$, the population will die.
+This requires 8
 - ## 8.
   If $$P_0 = 4000 < m < \frac{m+M}{2}$$, how many fish does the local government need to get to the safety level?